SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 ## 🧠 Knowledge check

-1. In Compute Engine, we have the option to either stop or suspend the VMs, can you describe what the difference is?
+1. In the Compute Engine, we have the option to either stop or suspend the VMs, can you describe what the difference is?

     ??? success "Solution"